 Winner: Tie

-In terms of affordability, Virgin Media is definitely your best option, particularly if you want seriously high-speed broadband.
-However, Sky Broadband 75 offers a respectable speed for under £30.
+In terms of affordability, Virgin Media is often your best option, particularly if you want seriously high-speed broadband.
+However, part-fibre and entry-level full deals from Sky are often on offer for under £30.
 This makes it a good buy if you want fast broadband at an affordable price.

 Virgin vs Sky: set-up cost and routers